shopsys/shopsys/docs/project/start-building-your-application.md

 We recommend using the same version in your `php-fpm`'s `Dockerfile`, so that developers using Docker run the app in the same environment.
 After all, your production server is the one that matters the most.

-First, run `php -v` on your server to find our the exact version, for example:
+First, run `php -v` on your server to find out the exact version, for example:

 ```no-highlight
 PHP 8.3.2 (cli)